 Unregistered design right comes into being automatically as soon as an original design is recorded in a design document or an article is made to such design.
 A further condition is that the design must qualify for design right protection by reference to the designer or the person who employed the designer or the person by whom and country in which articles made to the design were first marketed (s.213 (5) CDPA).
-Except for semiconductor topographies, qualifying countries for the purposes of the Act are the UK and other EU member states or other countries or territories to which design right protection is extended by order in Council (s.217).
-The only industrial countries to which design right protection has been extended are New Zealand and Hong Kong.
+Except for semiconductor topographies, qualifying countries for the purposes of the Act are the UK and other countries or territories to which design right protection is extended by order in Council (s.217) such as New Zealand and Hong Kong.

 Unless he or she was employed to create the design, the designer (that is to say the person who created the design (s.214 (1)) is the first owner of the design right.
 Where a design is created in the course of the designer’s employment, the employer is the first owner of the right (s.215 CDPA).